-PHOENIX — The Arizona State Capitol dome will be lit purple tonight in recognition of Domestic Violence Awareness Month, reinforcing Arizona’s stance against all forms of domestic violence and commitment to supporting vulnerable individuals and survivors.
+PHOENIX — The Arizona State Capitol dome will be lit purple tonight in recognition of Domestic Violence Awareness Month, taking a stand against all forms of violence and abuse in relationships.

-The lighting of the Capitol dome is a component of the Governor’s Office of Youth, Faith and Family’s (GOYFF) 7th annual Lighting Arizona Purple campaign for Domestic Violence Awareness Month.
-The Capitol dome will stay lit throughout the month of October.
-Agencies, businesses and communities are encouraged to light their buildings and homes purple as a symbol of support for victims and survivors.
+The dome will stay lit throughout the month as part of the Governor’s Office of Youth, Faith and Family’s 8th annual Lighting Arizona Purple campaign.
+Agencies, businesses, and communities are encouraged to light their buildings and homes purple this October to raise awareness about domestic violence, connect Arizonans to critical resources, and show support for victims and survivors.

 View the Governor’s Domestic Violence Awareness Month proclamation HERE.